deadlysyn/resume/README.md

 automation and elimination of toil.

-I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud Platform, as well as multiple container orchestration frameworks such as Kubernetes and Cloud Foundry.
-I am well versed in Agile practices, Lean Product Development, and Infrastructure as Code.
+I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud Platform, as well as popular container orchestration frameworks such as Cloud Foundry, Kubernetes, Nomad and OpenShift.
+I am well versed in Agile practices, Lean Product Development, GitOps and Infrastructure as Code.

 I am pragmatic in both my work style and technology choices, seeing the world as a series of trade-offs that must be carefully considered and occasionally